caseybreen/caseybreen.com/content/page/css/index.md

 ## Weekly Schedule

+We will discuss readings marked with a star (★) in class.

 ### Week 1 — Introduction to Computational Social Science {#week-1}

 * Lazer, David, Eszter Hargittai, Deen Freelon, Sandra Gonzalez-Bailon, Kevin Munger, Katherine Ognyanova, and Jason Radford.
 2021.
 ‘Meaningful Measures of Human Society in the Twenty-First Century’.
 Nature 595(7866):189–96. doi: 10.1038/s41586-021-03660-7.★